byrkbrk/generating-via-prompt-sd/README.md

 ## Introduction

-We implement a module that generates images based on the user-defined (text) prompts.
+We implement a (simple) module that generates images based on the user-defined (text) prompts.
 While preparing the module, we utilized the pretrained model Stable Diffusion v1-5 provided by [runwayml in HuggingFace](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 ## Setting Up the Environment